Leo Tolstoy

 And a time will come—the very time of which Christ said he yearned for—when people will not feel proud of seizing other people and their labor by force and will not be happy about inspiring fear and envy, but will feel proud of loving everyone, and will be happy that, despite all the miseries caused to them by others, they are experiencing the feeling that liberates them from all that is bad.

 Among Chinese sages there was one by the name of Mozi who suggested to the rulers that they should inspire in the people not a respect for strength, wealth, power and courage, but for love.
 He said: “People are taught to value wealth and glory—and they value them.
 Teach them instead to love love—and they will love love.”
 Mencius, a student of Confucius, did not agree with him and argued against him, and the teachings of Mozi did not triumph.
-But 2000 years have passed, and this teaching must be realized in our Christian world, after everything that has been blocking the rays of true Christian light has been cast aside, which preaches this very same thing.
+But 2000 years have passed and, after all that is blocking the rays of true Christian light is cast aside, this teaching must be realized in our Christendom, which preaches the same thing.

 One sure sign separates people’s deeds into the good and the bad: if the deed increases people’s love and unity, then it is good; if it leads to strife and disintegration, then it is bad.